DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/line/README.md

---predict_raster set True the output is png --cropped_image_dir the output from "system/image_crop" module --prediction_dir the directory to save the extraction results --map_name the map name please add ".tif" in the end --checkpoint /path/to/trained_model
+--predict_raster set True the output is png --cropped_image_dir the output from "system/image_crop" module --prediction_dir the directory to save the extraction results --map_name the map name, please add ".tif" in the end --checkpoint /path/to/trained_model
 ```
+The pretrained model can be downloaded from [link](https://drive.google.com/drive/folders/1ftU1DsTccTVVw6mrwII4vFZLuOEZ0dcl?usp=sharing)